 Is the Kiwi dream changing?

-Historically, as the wealth of New Zealand families increased, their desire for a bach or crib increased.
+Historically, as the wealth of New Zealand families increased, their desire for a bach or crib also increased.
 Owning one became a status symbol and signified that you had ‘made it’ on the financial ladder.
 As time progressed, a bach or crib evolved from something simple and low cost that was often built by the owner beside a beach, river or lake, to now being a more palatial dwelling often akin to the family home.
 These are clustered in areas of high popularity but are now often many streets back from the water or river front, and are located in a new form of suburbia.
-These dwellings are built by professional builders and are often debt funded.
+These dwellings are built by professional builders and are often funded with a mortgage (debt-funded).

 A stronger NZ dollar, a desire to reduce personal debt levels, an increase in volatility in holiday home capital values, the changing family structure, personal time restrictions and the impact of the internet have all combined to cause many New Zealand families to reassess why they own a bach or crib and what they should do moving forward.